 Year-End Checklist For Small Business, business owner reviewing accounting documents at desk

-As the year winds down, your accounting needs to ramp up.
-There are tasks, major and minor, that will ensure your business is ready for a fresh start in the new year.
+The end of the year comes fast for small business owners.
+You’re juggling customers, employees, vendor bills, and last-minute sales while the accounting tasks stack up.
 The problem for many small business owners is that year-end tends to be the busiest time of the year, leaving those tasks on the back burner.

 It can seem overwhelming, with so much to complete in so little time.
 Where do you start?
 What needs to be accomplished?
 How do you prepare for the new year?